valentingalea/shaderbox/README.md

 Written in **GLSL** but supports **C++** and **HLSL** using preprocessor macro tricks.

-C++ is possible due to my other library: [VML](https://github.com/valentingalea/vml)
+C++ is possible due to my other library: [VML](https://github.com/valentingalea/vml) (NOTE: needs to be placed outside this repo, in the same parent folder)

 ## Projects
 The various submodules are enabled via global defines: